-- In order to be admitted to the Master of Arts an applicant must have completed the following or equivalent: - (a) the Bachelor of Arts or - (b) the Graduate Diploma in Arts. - 2 An applicant must have completed the relevant prerequisite courses in the selected subject area for this degree with a B grade average or higher. - 3 An applicant to the Te Reo Māori specialisation will be required to provide evidence of language proficiency in te reo Māori.
+- In order to be admitted to the Master of Arts an applicant must have completed the following or equivalent: - (a) the Bachelor of Arts or - (b) the Graduate Diploma in Arts. - 2 An applicant must have completed the relevant prerequisite courses in the selected subject area for this degree with a B grade average or higher.

-- 4 To qualify for the Master of Arts, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Arts Applied Language Studies - (i) a specialisation: 120 points from the Applied Language Studies specialisation and - (ii) the thesis. - (b) Master of Arts Psychology - (i) a specialisation: 120 points from the Psychology specialisation and - (ii) the thesis PSYC999 - (c) Master of Arts other specialisations - a specialisation: 120 points from any of the other specialisations identified in these regulations and either - (ii) the thesis or dissertation and - (iii) any remaining points from the courses listed in the Master of Arts Table, or any other postgraduate programme with the approval of the programme leader. - A student who is granted admission to the Master of Arts with advanced standing on the basis of having already completed the Bachelor of Arts (Honours) or the Postgraduate Diploma in Arts must achieve 120 points by successfully completing either the thesis or dissertation with any remaining points from the coursework courses in one of the specialisations. - 6 A student with an average grade for the coursework courses falling below a B- prior to enrolment in the thesis, may be required by the assessment board to have their points reassigned to the Postgraduate Diploma in Arts or the Postgraduate Certificate in Arts.
+- 3 To qualify for the Master of Arts, a student must achieve 240 points by successfully completing 120 points from a specialisation and the thesis. - 4 A student who is granted admission to the Master of Arts with advanced standing on the basis of having already completed the Bachelor of Arts (Honours) or the Postgraduate Diploma in Arts must achieve 120 points by successfully completing the thesis. - A student with an average grade for the coursework courses falling below a B- prior to enrolment in the thesis, may be required by the assessment board to have their points reassigned to the Postgraduate Diploma in Arts or the Postgraduate Certificate in Arts.

-A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 3.
+6 A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 3.